pydata/pydata-sphinx-theme/docs/user_guide/extending.rst

 Styling with semantic color names
 ---------------------------------

-You can re-style any admonition to match any of the built-in admonition types using any of the semantic color names as a class (this is most useful for custom-titled admonitions):
+You can re-style any admonition to match any of the built-in admonition types using any of the :ref:`theme's semantic color names <color-variables>` as a class (this is most useful for custom-titled admonitions):

 .. begin-example-semantic
 .. admonition:: Custom title with "warning" style